 Design and Review of Online Course Content

 Many colleges have well-established online programs, in some cases dating back two decades or more, and faculty who have taught online for many years may contend that they do not need to review their courses or their course designs.
-However, given the extensive changes in state and federal regulations regarding distance education, the CCCCO’s Vision for Success and Call to Action which both center on advancing student equity efforts and actively dismantling systemic racism through the evaluation of course climate and intentional creation of anti-racist, culturally responsible curriculum, faculty should review programmatic course content and course design with an IDEAA lens.
+However, given the extensive changes in state and federal regulations regarding distance education, the CCCCO’s Vision for Success and Call to Action which both center on advancing student equity efforts and actively dismantling systemic racism through the evaluation of course climate and intentional creation of anti-racist, culturally responsive curriculum, faculty should review programmatic course content and course design with an IDEAA lens.
 Fortunately, the transition of many colleges to the Canvas learning management system (LMS) provided an opportunity for faculty to reevaluate their course content and course designs.
 With the systemwide adoption of the Canvas LMS, professional learning opportunities around the state in online teaching and learning pedagogy have increased substantially.

 Locally, courses offered online require a separate approval, and faculty who wish to teach these courses, even if they have been teaching them for years, must be aware of universal course requirements, including the need for regular substantive interaction (RSI) and accessibility requirements.
 Once a course is approved for online instruction through local approval processes, course materials may be developed and evaluated.